yukihamada/HyperFlux/README.md

 4. **Continuous Improvement and Testing**: Through continuous testing and feedback loops, we are improving the reliability and performance of our technology [ [oai_citation:13,The Convergence of Zero-Knowledge Proofs and Decentralized Systems: Part 2 | AdaPulse](https://adapulse.io/the-convergence-of-zero-knowledge-proofs-and-decentralized-systems-part-2 /) [oai_citation:14,ZkEVM explained: examining the future of zk rollups - LimeChain](https://limechain.tech/blog/zkevm-explained-the-future-of- zk-rollups/)

 These factors enable HyperFlux to deliver performance and convenience that outperforms other blockchain projects and enables the next generation of blockchain technology.

-## CONTRIBUTE

-Interested parties are encouraged to contribute to the project.
-Please see CONTRIBUTING.md in the repository for more information.

-## LICENSE

 ## Contribution Guide